PlanterApp/planter_blog/content/author/peter-keefe/_index.md

 [cover]
 alt = ""
 caption = ""
-image = "/uploads/img_5057.jpg"
+image = "PXL_20230814_134850735.jpg"

 +++
-Peter is the founder and developer of Planter.
-In 2017 he created the app to make his own garden planning easier, and since then it's helped many more gardeners!
-He lives near the University of Connecticut and unfortunately his yard is way too shady to grow anything, so he has a community garden plot where he loves to grow a little bit of everything, especially salsa ingredients 🍅 🫑 🌶 🧅 🌮 .
+Hi, I'm Peter and I'm the founder and developer of Planter.
+In 2017, I created the app to make my own garden planning easier, and since then it's helped many more gardeners!
+I live near the University of Connecticut and unfortunately my yard is way too shady to grow anything, so I have a community garden plot where I grow a little bit of everything, especially salsa ingredients 🍅 🫑 🌶 🧅 🌮 .

-When Peter isn't in the garden or coding the app, he enjoys hiking with his wife and kids, kayaking on peaceful lakes, or enjoying his saltwater reef aquarium 🐠.
+When I'm not in the garden or coding the app, I enjoy hiking with my family, kayaking on peaceful lakes, or enjoying my saltwater reef aquarium 🐠.